 Back in the main VirtualBox window, I selected this WinXP x32 SP3 Basic VM and clicked Start.
 When asked to Select Start-up Disk, I browsed to my Windows XP installation ISO and then clicked Start.
 I chose NTFS quick format and went through the Windows XP installation process.
 I used exactly the same username (i.e., ray, not Ray) as I would use in Linux or in other Windows installations.
 No administrator password.

 WinXP was now installed.
 In the WinXP VM, I went to the VirtualBox title bar > Devices > Insert Guest Additions CD Image > install with default settings > keep clicking Continue Anyway > Reboot now.
-After reboot, I ran my WinXPRegEdits.reg file and rebooted again.
+After reboot, I ran the WinXPRegEdits.reg file (contents provided in the previous post) and rebooted again.
 Then I changed the following items in Start > Control Panel > List view:

 - Administrative Tools > Local Security Policy > Local Policies > Security Options > right-click on Accounts: Rename Administrator Account > Properties > type desired name (in my case, ray) in place of Administrator.